sherlock-audit/2024-02-rio-network-core-protocol-judging/README.md

 **solimander**

 I do agree that #16 does sort of miss the point as the core issue is not mentioned.
 The issue is not that the removed operator ID still exists in memory, but that it's not correctly removed from storage.

+**10xhash**

+> The protocol team fixed this issue in PR/commit [rio-org/rio-sherlock-audit#3](https://github.com/rio-org/rio-sherlock-audit/pull/3).

+Fixed
+Now all operator slots greater than the last operator is set to 0

+**sherlock-admin4**

+The Lead Senior Watson signed off on the fix.

 # Issue M-1: Depositing to EigenLayer can revert due to round downs in converting shares<->assets